jvoisin/mat2/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --version         show program's version number and exit -l, --list            list all supported fileformats --check-dependencies  check if mat2 has all the dependencies it needs -V, --verbose         show more verbose status information --unknown-members policy
+  -h, --help            show this help message and exit -V, --verbose         show more verbose status information --unknown-members policy
                         how to handle unknown members of archive-style files (policy should be one of: abort, omit, keep) [Default: abort]
+  --inplace             clean in place, without backup --no-sandbox          Disable bubblewrap's sandboxing.
+  -v, --version         show program's version number and exit -l, --list            list all supported fileformats --check-dependencies  check if mat2 has all the dependencies it needs -L, --lightweight     remove SOME metadata
   -s, --show            list harmful metadata detectable by mat2 without
                         removing them
-  -L, --lightweight     remove SOME metadata
 ```

 Note that mat2 **will not** clean files in-place, but will produce, for